TheOpenCanaryExperience/Scripts-Tips-and-Tricks/scripts/README.md

 # samba-daily-summary.sh
 ## Trigger: Cron, daily, 08:00
 Pulls the three-letter version of the month and adds the number for yesterday (e.g. "Dec 14); greps and awks the /var/log/samba-audit.log for username, ip_address and computer_name.
 Then sends it to you via Webhook.

+# malware-summary-mastodon.sh
+## Trigger: Cron, every 4 hours (hours_to_check in script
+Sends a summary of the files to Mastodon with links to VirusTotal